dcunited001/dcunited001.github.io/_posts/2019-04-10-the-highest-man-as-the-lawgiver-of-the-future.md

 mild conflict through isolation and obfuscation, while leveraging intersectionalism to disempower specific social groups -- are toxic in the long run.
-By the way, your guerilla theatre[^guerilla-theater] may have created a costly tail event that your value system cannot justify having contributed to.
+By the way, your guerilla theatre[^guerilla-theater] may have created a costly tail event that your values system cannot justify having contributed to.
 See the footnote for a complete explanation.
 You should have communicated to me and acquired information.
 You do not understand me, so you should not have targeted me.
 No one on any side understands me.
 I write to be understood not today, but in the future.

 #### Maybe a cannabilistic pattern language can save you...